Flutter for Single-Page Scrollable Websites with Navigator 2.0 — Part 6: Navigation

 Router schedules reporting the

 RouteInformation to the engine, it retrieves the current app configuration from the

 RouterDelegate .
 Therefore, in the getter method of the

 SinglePageAppConfiguration according to the values that are held in the

-In this article, we studied the integrating the Navigator 2.0 API to our sample apps.
-From the first sample to the fourth sample app, we use selected color and shape border type as variables in path segments for URLs.
-Therefore, to see the implementation in demo you can run any of these sample on Github.
+In this article, we studied the integration of the Navigator 2.0 API into our sample apps.
+From the first sample to the fourth sample app, we use selected color and shape border types as variables in path segments for URLs.
+To see the implementation in the demo you can run any of these samples on Github.
 In the next article, we will explore using these variables as query segments in one path segment

 If you liked this article, please press the clap button, and star the Github repository of the sample apps.